DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 [...]

 At last the ragged doll figure sinked into the black hole like a bottomless swamp, and disappeared.
-Same as how the foreign gods hero had disappeared.
+Same as how the sidhes hero had disappeared.

 _Alfreyja vanished._